Lochgelly – St Andrew’s Church

 FHBT’s on-going project with Fife Council at St Andrew’s Church in Lochgelly was identified through a ‘charrette’ exercise sponsored by Scottish Government that gave local people an opportunity to participate in a discussion about how physical, social and economic sustainability might be achieved.
 The project seeks to tackle issues of health and wellbeing through the adaptation of the church to create a climbing and bouldering centre.

-Throughout 2017 we worked with ECD Architects and John Smart & Son main contractors on a £ 736k project to repair the church and make it ready for bouldering walls.
-A second phase now has planning consent and will see the construction of an extension for climbing walls that will accommodate competition-level events and attract visitors from across Scotland.
-Work will start on site in 2019 and the proposed new Fife Regional Climbing Centre will be managed by social enterprise Rockgelly on completion – we hope in 2020.
+In 2018 we worked with ECD Architects and John Smart & Son main contractors on a £ 736k project to repair the church and make it ready for bouldering walls.
+The current building phase will see the construction of an extension for climbing walls that will accommodate competition-level events and attract visitors from across Scotland. .

 To find out more about our past, present and future projects throughout Fife by the Fife Historic Buildings Trust, click below.